-Linear equation in one variable - An equation which can be put in the form ax+b=0, $a \ne 0$ and a, b are real numbers is called a linear equation in one variable.

-Linear equation in two variables - Any equation which can be put in the form ax+by+c=0, where a, b, and c are real numbers and a, $b \ne 0$, is called a linear equation in two variables.
+- Linear equation in one variable An equation which can be put in the form ax+b=0, a ≠ 0 and a, b are real numbers is called a linear equation in one variable. - Linear equation in two variables Any equation which can be put in the form ax+by+c=0, where a, b, and c are real numbers and a, b ≠ 0, is called a linear equation in two variables.

-3. Linear equation in one variable has a unique solution
+Linear equation in one variable has a unique solution

-$$ax+b=0 \Rightarrow x=-\frac{b}{a}$$
+$$ax + b = 0 \implies x = -\frac{b}{a}$$

-- 4. Linear equation in two variables has infinitely many solutions. - 5.
-The graph of every linear equation in two variables is a straight line. - 6.
-Every point on the line satisfies the equation of the line. - 7.
-Every solution of the equation is a point on the line.
-Thus, a linear equation in two variables in represented geometrically by a line whose points make up the collection of solutions of the equation.
+- Linear equation in two variables has infinitely many solutions. - The graph of every linear equation in two variables is a straight line. - Every point on the line satisfies the equation of the line. - Every solution of the equation is a point on the line.
+Thus, a linear equation in two variables is represented geometrically by a line whose points make up the collection of solutions of the equation.